 Other Driver Doesn’t Have Insurance

-Check out this video about what to do when the other driver doesn’t have insurance in Wesley Chapel.
+Check out this video about what to do when the other driver doesn’t have insurance in Tampa.
 Then call Serrano McGuire today.

 What happens if I get in a car accident and the other driver doesn’t have insurance?

 One of the most common problems we have with auto insurance policies in the state of Florida is a lot of drivers are driving without bodily injury liability coverage.
 We had a client in Tampa recently who, unfortunately, was involved in a very severe accident.
 The driver that was at fault in the case – a rear-end collision – did not carry bodily injury liability coverage.
 You might think, “Wait a minute, the guy had insurance at the scene.
 He presented us with his insurance card.”